 “There is no way to win the war by fighting the wrong battles.” —Unknown

 Yesterday we looked at the first kind of flesh that Bill Gillham identified.
 The second kind of flesh Bill Gillham identifies is Homemade Vanilla flesh.
 It looks pretty generic because so many of us live with it.
-The Bible
+The Bible says:

 The acts of the flesh are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like. —Galatians 5:19-21